Michael D.Heath-Caldwell M.Arch.

 Thank you for your letter of the 12th April - about the mortgage.

-The next door neighbour has lent us his concrete mixer and is very helpful indeed.
-On Friday we have the top dresser in again - via the neighbours farm so that the bridge can have a fortnights rest and the concrete can set.
+On Friday we have the top dresser in again - via the neighbour's farm so that the bridge can have a fortnight's rest and the concrete can set.

 At the cow shed I have nearly built the tank stand - partition is completed and it should be done completely inside very soon.
-Outside a certain amount of excavations have still got to be done - by the neighbour's bulldozer.
+Outside a certain amount of excavations have still got to be done - by a neighbour's bulldozer.
 This will provide a place for the tanker to come alongside the milk room - and provide a loading ramp for cattle right next door to the shed.

 The 34 heifers will be with us by the end of the month - as the farmer who has got them at the moment is short of keep for his sheep - due to the rather dry season.